 Master's Program Ranked by U.S. News & World Report

-U.S. News & World Report ranked the Master’s Program in Rehabilitation Counseling at the University of Northern Colorado among the top 15 in the country.
+U.S. News & World Report ranked the Master’s Program in Rehabilitation Counseling at the University of Northern Colorado 27th in the country.
 The Master's Program in Rehabilitation Counseling prepares professional counselors who become certified upon completing the two-year program.
 Employment of rehabilitation counselors is projected to grow 20 percent from 2012 to 2022, faster than the average for all occupations, with the rehabilitation needs of groups such as veterans and people with disabilities.
 UNC's rehabilitation counselors have historically been avidly recruited regionally and nationally.